 #24 Add a Conservatory

-Conservatories are a cheap way to add a ground floor extension.
-They often don’t need planning permission, and pre-fabricated designs mean quick installation and less hard labour.
+Conservatories are a relatively inexpensive way to add a ground floor extension.
+Furthermore, they rarely require planning permission, and pre-fabricated designs mean quick installation and less labour.

 #25 Remove Internal Walls

-Knocking down walls is a great way to open up internal space and make the house appear bigger.
-Whilst you may lose a set room, you’ll gain more light and space.
-Also, it often makes the house flow better.
+Knocking down walls is a good way to open up internal space and make your house appear bigger.
+Whilst you may lose a room, you’ll gain light and space, and it often improves your home’s layout.

 The cost of removing a wall depends on its size and whether it’s load-bearing.
-For more info, this guide from Homebuilding and Renovating has everything you need to know.
+For more info, check out our wall removal cost guide.

 Elements for Added Value:

-- Open Plan Kitchen — Knocking down a wall between a kitchen and dining room is probably one of the most effective walls to bring down.
-Most people desire open living in these rooms, giving you a new layout for a bigger, better and more sociable room.
+• Open Plan Kitchen — Knocking down a wall between a kitchen and dining room is one of the most effective walls to remove, as it creates more open living space for a bigger, better and more sociable room.

 #26 Add More Natural Light

-Adding extra windows will not only make a room brighter and nicer, but it will make a room feel bigger.
-Roof windows are also a great way to do this, as well as sun tunnels.
+Adding extra windows makes a room brighter and feel bigger.
+Roof windows and sun tunnels are a great way to achieve this feeling.

 #28 Add an En Suite

-Having an en suite sells properties.
-According to The Telegraph, having an en suite or extra bathroom can add nearly 5% to your home’s value.
+En suites sell properties, and Bathrooms.com says having an en suite can add nearly 5% to your home’s value.

-As mentioned, bathtubs and shower cubicles of all shapes and sizes make fitting this extra room much easier.
-With the help of a saniflo system, you can have an en suite installed anywhere.
+As mentioned, bathtubs and shower cubicles of all shapes and sizes make fitting en-suites much easier.
+With the help of a saniflo system, you can install an en suite almost anywhere.

 Make the Most of Outdoor Space